One of the greatest and most imposing Buddhist centers in Japan

 Using only vegetables and wild plants, shojin ryori skillfully adapts to the changing seasons to provide nourishing food for the body and soul.
 This vegetarian Buddhist cuisine focuses on delivering the true essence of each ingredient.
 Shukubo serve shojin ryori meals to overnight guests, but it is also possible to get Buddhist lunches at some of the eateries in the temple town.

 One of the most important places in Koyasan is Okunoin Temple , the mausoleum of the monk Kukai, an influential and revered religious figure.
 In Buddhism, though, it's not the destination, but the journey that counts.

 The cobbled pathway leading to Okunoin passes by over 200,000 mossy gravestones and memorials under a thick green canopy of ancient cedar trees.
 Famous historical figures, great samurai, and royalty rub shoulders with more prosaic modern heroes of business and industry.

 Koyasan tours and experiences

-One of the big draws of a visit to Koyasan is the range of experiences and activities on offer from meditation, sutra-copying and green tea experiences to private tours with a monk as your tour guide.
+One of the big draws of a visit to Koyasan is the range of experiences and activities on offer from meditation, sutra-copying and matcha tea experiences to private tours with a monk as your tour guide.